-This is Ceres Power Holdings plc's Statement, on behalf of the Ceres Power group, for the year ending 31 December 2022 (the "Year").
+This is Ceres Power Holdings plc's Statement on behalf of the Ceres Power group for the year ending 31 December 2023.

-This Statement is made pursuant to section 54 of the Modern Slavery Act 2015, and is Ceres' second voluntary Statement, reflecting both our zero-tolerance approach to modern slavery and human trafficking in all its forms, and also our commitment to trading ethically, with integrity and transparently in our business worldwide.
+This Statement is made pursuant to section 54 of the Modern Slavery Act 2015 and is Ceres' second voluntary Statement, reflecting our zero-tolerance approach to child labour, forced labour, modern slavery and human trafficking in all its forms.